cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/content/comment/publish-comment.md

 interface Content {
   title: string;
   body: string;
-  author: string; // The ccProfile handle of the author }
+  author: string; // The CyberProfile handle of the author }
 ```